kloetergensc/Physiome-ODE/README.md

 The downloaded folder should be copied to data/IMTS_benchmark_datasets/ and renamed to imts_bench

 # Recreating or modifying the dataset (Optional)
-Instead of downloading our version of IMTS you can also create your own version with any desired modification.
+Instead of downloading our version of Physiome-ODE you can also create your own version with any desired modification.
 For that we shared a detailed step-by-step instruction in the data_creation/README.md.

 # Train models on Physiome-ODE